scarletti-ben/vercel-api/README.md

 - To add a serverless function, simply add a `/api` folder to your repository with endpoints being `JavaScript` files, eg. `endpoint-name.js` would be accessible via `https://app-name.vercel.app/api/endpoint-name`

 # What is CORS?
-That is such a good question, Ben.
+That is such a good question, Ben!

 # Project Metadata
 ```yaml